 Moving can be exciting – the beginning of a brand-new chapter in your life.
 But it is usually also one of the most dreaded tasks we face in our lives.
 But moving doesn’t have to be as hateful and onerous as it usually is for most people.
 There are ways to reduce the anxiety and lessen the workload.
-Whether you’re a buyer or seller in Los Angeles, if it’s time to move, here are few moving hacks to make life a little easier.
+Whether you’re a buyer or seller in Riverside, if it’s time to move, here are few moving hacks to make life a little easier.

 Take Photos First

-Of all the moving hacks for a Los Angeles move, this could be one of the most valuable.
+Of all the moving hacks for a Riverside move, this could be one of the most valuable.
 What’s the worst and most time-consuming part of unpacking?
 That’s right – trying to remember where to put everything after it comes out of the boxes.
 An easy way around this problem is to take pre-packing photos of everything in your house in its place.
 That way you’ll have a photographic record to help you recreate your home as you unpack.

 Use Household Items as Packing Material